 top of page

-Jess Rippengale grew up in southeast Cornwall and graduated from the University of Plymouth with a first-class BA (hons) in Fine Art.
+Jess Rippengale grew up in Cornwall and graduated from the University of Plymouth with a first-class BA (hons) in Fine Art.
 Her work has been shown in London through the Unravelling collective and Scotland with the Spilt Milk collective.
 She spent a decade in London working for the University of the Arts London, developed and facilitated Tunisian crochet workshops and organised occasional pop-up shops to showcase and sell work.
 She now lives and works on a Dutch barge in Cornwall.

 Contact: